Why is important to exchange my old Wood Stove?

 Woodstove Exchange Program

 Since 2001, the Central Okanagan has been offering the Woodstove Exchange Program in partnership with the Ministry of the Environment in an effort to encourage citizens to exchange their old woodstove for an EPA certified woodstove (approved pellet, electric or gas hearth product) to prevent air pollution in the region.
-However, the provincial Woodstove Exchange program and the rebates of $250 will not be offered in 2014.
+However, the provincial Woodstove Exchange program and the rebates of $250 are currently on hold for 2014.

 Nevertheless, the Regional District in coordination with the industry and participant retailers will continue its efforts to promote Wood Stove Exchanges in the region.